Board Nomination and Voting Procedure

 - All individual members of the Association are entitled to be a candidate in the election.
 Nominations are invited in the Newsletter, by e-mailing members and on the WAPCEPC website.

-- Voting papers and instructions are sent out by the Independent Election Committee to Organizational members
+- Voting papers and instructions are sent out by the Independent Election Committee to Organizational and Joint/Couples members

 - Information about electronic voting procedures are sent out by the Independent Election Committee to Individual members

-- Each Individual paid-up member will have one set of electronic votes and Organizations will have the number of voting sheets described in the Bylaws.
+- Each Individual paid-up member will have one set of electronic votes.
+Organizations and second joint members will have the number of voting sheets described in the Bylaws.